 Source parameter in the adventureWorks.ConnectionString with the name of your server.

 - The code sample and its associated sample data must first be installed to the local hard disk.
 For more information, refer to "Installing and Compiling Integration Services Programming Samples" in SQL Server Books Online.

 - You must have attached and have administrative permissions to the AdventureWorks database.
-For more information, see "Installing AdventureWorks Sample Databases and Samples" in SQL Server Books Online."
-To compile the coding samples,
+For more information, see "Installing AdventureWorks Sample Databases and Samples" in SQL Server Books Online.
+To compile the coding samples, you

 Installing the .NET Framework SDK.